Skip to main content

 Two settings: cancellation window (the notice period before the cutoff) and cancellation fee percentage (what gets retained from a paid deposit if the client cancels after the cutoff).
 Choosing the window:

-• 24 hours is the universal default — what most salons use, what clients expect.
+• 24 hours is the universal default — what most businesses use, what clients expect.

 • 12 hours if your services are quick and your booking flow is high-velocity.